John G. Gary

-John G. Gary (born December 23, 1943) is an American politician and a Republican who served as County Executive of Anne Arundel County, Maryland, from 1994-1998.
+John G. Gary (December 23, 1943 – July 12, 2025) was an American politician and a Republican who served as County Executive of Anne Arundel County, Maryland, from 1994 to 1998.

-Prior to serving as County Executive, Gary was a member of the Maryland House of Delegates from 1983-1994.
+Prior to serving as County Executive, Gary was a member of the Maryland House of Delegates from 1983 to 1994.

 Gary was defeated for re-election in 1998 by Janet Owens.

-After his term ended, Gary has worked as a consultant.
-Gary was appointed to the Maryland Port Commission and currently is assisting former Congressman Helen Bentley on a search committee for Maryland's new Port Director.

 Education

 Delegate Gary graduated from Glen Burnie High School.
 He attended Anne Arundel Community College and the University of Maryland.

 Career

 Delegate Gary earned several awards during his career including Man of the Year from the Young Republicans of Anne Arundel County in 1977 and Legislator of the Year by the American Family Association in 1989.
 He served as Assistant Minority Whip and was a member of the Constitutional and Administrative Law Committee from 1983 until 1986 and the Appropriations Committee from 1987 until 1994.

+Death

+Gary died on July 12, 2025, at the age of 81.